Departures from May to October 2020

 Take dinner at your leisure whilst the ship remains moored in Split.
 Later, enjoy a final digestif on the sun deck and reflect on what has been a very special kind of holiday.

 After breakfast, we disembark from the MV Riva and return to the airport at the appropriate time.

 The price of this holiday is per person, based on two people sharing a double or twin cabin.
-The price includes return flights to Split, all transfers, breakfast, 6 lunches, 1 dinner and Captain's dinner, tours and visits as per the itinerary and port taxes.
+Sole occupancy cabins are available on request at the relevant supplement.
+The price includes:

 Due to the size of the yachts there is no lift between decks; therefore a reasonable degree of mobility is required to negotiate the stairs and overall design.
 Due to specific mooring conditions and requirements in some Croatian ports the ships may be moored side by side with other ships, making it necessary for you to cross from one to another with gaps in between, in order to get on board/on shore.